HyeeunMok/horoscope/README.md

 # horoscope
-GUI Horoscope application using C# and Window form
+GUI Horoscope application using C# and Windows forms

 - A combo-box displaying all the signs